Echinotriton maxiquadratus Hou, Wu, Yang, Zheng, Yuan & Li, 2014

-Mountain spiny newt; Gao Shan Ji Yuan (Chinese)
+Mountain Spiny Crocodile Newt; Gao Shan Ji Yuan (Chinese)

 Echinotriton maxiquadratus is generally distinguished from closely related species by a trapezoid-shaped projection posterior to the mouth representing the quadrate spines.
 In other species of Echinotriton, the projection is triangular.
 Echinotriton maxiquadratus can be further distinguished from E. andersoni by having only single lines of warts on either side of the body and a normal 5th toe rather than 1-3 rows found and rudimentary toe in E. andersoni, and from E. chinhaiensis by having its longest finger extend past the rostrum when the limb is extended toward the head and by having conical skin tubercles (Hou et al. 2014).